 In small space coffee bars, a coffee maker that takes up minimal surface area is a must.
 It must also make a good cup of coffee, and be relatively quick about it!
 Here are a few suggestions, including the one that I love!

 The Black & Decker Single Cup Coffee Maker is the updated digital version of my coffee maker.
 This coffee maker doesn’t use pods or k-cups, but enables you to use loose coffee with a built-in mesh filter.
 Saves money and is eco-friendly!
 The slim silhouette and taller cup capacity was something that I found extremely helpful!
+(Update: Here is my original version, now available!)

 The CHULUX Single Serve Coffee Maker Brewer has really great reviews, has a footprint about about 4.5” x 7.5”, comes in several colors, and uses pods or k-cups.
 The only down side it MIGHT have… some reviews says it takes about 3 minutes to brew a cup.